Dimension Extract

 After filtering the elements according to any of the operators, takes all base elements underneath them.
 Consolidated elements are not included.

-rom the Cube only cells are returned where ALL elements are base elements.
-If you would filter all dimensions with mode "onlyBases" setting "Base elements only" has no longer an effect.
+From the cube, only cells where ALL elements are base elements are returned.
+If you would filter all dimensions with mode "onlyBases" setting, "Base elements only" has no longer an effect.
 But here it removes cells from the result that are on consolidated elements for other dimensions.

 In the example on the right, the filter value "East" passes the operator, and the returned elements are the base elements.